-Predictions for the 2022 hurricane season have recently been published.
-With flooding, damage, and cancellations from the first tropical depression in South Florida still fresh in our minds, we wanted to learn more about how couples can protect their wedding investment, so we reached out to the wedding insurance experts at Wedding Protector Plan.
+Predictions for the 2023 hurricane season have recently been published.
+With the devastation from Hurricane Ian still fresh in our minds, we wanted to learn more about how couples can protect their wedding investment, so we reached out to the wedding insurance specialists at Wedding Protector Plan®.

 Hurricane season runs June 1st through November 30th, which means that weddings taking place almost half of the year are at risk.
-The National Oceanic and Atmospheric Administration (NOAA) is calling for another above-average season forecasting 14 to 21 named storms (winds of 39 mph or higher), of which 6 to 10 could become hurricanes (category 3, 4 or 5; with winds of 111 mph or higher).
+The National Oceanic and Atmospheric Administration (NOAA) is forecasting 12 to 17 named storms (winds of 39 mph or higher), of which 5 to 9 could become hurricanes (category 3, 4 or 5, with winds of 111 mph or higher).

-So, what happens if a tropical storm or hurricane hits, causing your wedding venue to shut down, what if your parents can't catch a flight to Florida to see you get married, or what if your bridal shop is flooded before your wedding date and your dress gets ruined?
+So, what happens if a tropical storm or hurricane hits, causing your wedding venue to shut down?
+What if your parents can't catch a flight to Florida to see you get married, or what if your bridal shop is damaged from a storm before your wedding date and your dress gets ruined?

 There's wedding insurance for that.

 Wedding Protector Plan: Cancellation or postponement of the wedding may be covered if a hurricane were on its way to ruin your special day*.
-If your vendors or your venue didn’t refund your deposits due to the cancellation, our policy can potentially help reimburse the lost money to you so you can begin planning another date.
-While in some cases it is very easy to determine that the hurricane will hit your city on your wedding date, you never know when a storm might make a last-minute path change that could impact your day.
+If your vendors or your venue didn’t refund your contracted deposits due to the cancellation, our policy can potentially help reimburse the lost money to you so you can begin planning another date.
+While in some cases, it is very easy to determine that the hurricane will hit your city on your wedding date, you never know when a storm might make a last-minute path change that could impact your day.
 Purchase your policy well in advance of your event date to ensure appropriate coverage is in place.

-If you lived in Tampa Bay in 2017 during Category 5 Hurricane Irma, you'll remember how suddenly she changed course and was heading straight for us instead of Florida’s east coast.
-Everyone scrambled to acquire last-minute supplies and certain areas underwent mandatory evacuations.
-Weddings were suddenly canceled as people began driving to cities not in Irma’s path.
+If you lived in Tampa Bay in 2022 during Category 4 Hurricane Ian, you'll remember how suddenly the storm changed its course.
+Initially predicted as a direct hit for Tampa, instead, the historic storm made landfall in southwest Florida before continuing its devastation across the state.
+Everyone scrambled to acquire last-minute supplies, and many areas underwent mandatory evacuations.
+Weddings were suddenly canceled as people began driving to cities not in Ian’s path.